25 Worst Mistakes That Sabotage Your Health

 It's easy to put off recommended health screenings, such as mammograms and colonoscopy screenings, considering they can be a pain in the butt.
 However, failing to stay on top of them can be the difference between life and death, considering that if most cancers are caught earlier the prognosis is usually better.

-The Remedy Rx: "Screenings can be lifesaving," maintains Dr. Hassanein, who recommends staying on top of all preventative measures that can help to keep your health in check.
+The Rx: "Screenings can be lifesaving," maintains Dr. Hassanein, who recommends staying on top of all preventative measures that can help to keep your health in check.

 You're Engaging In Trendy "Detoxes"